Dave Ward (reporter)

-David Henry Ward (born May 6, 1939 in Huntsville, Texas) is a broadcast journalist in Houston, Texas.
-He was an anchor of the weekday 6:00 pm newscast on KTRK-TV's Eyewitness News in Houston, Texas for more than 50 years.
+David Henry Ward (May 6, 1939 – December 13, 2025) was an American broadcast journalist in Houston, Texas.
+He was an anchor of the weekday 6pm newscast on KTRK-TV's Eyewitness News in Houston for more than 50 years.
 He joined KTRK-TV in 1966 as reporter and photographer and was promoted to his final position as weekday evening anchor in 1968, which he held until 2017.

+Early life

+Ward was born on May 6, 1939, in Dallas, Texas, even though his family lived in Huntsville.

 Career

 Ward began his career at KGKB radio while attending Tyler Junior College (class of 1960).

 Three years later, he began working at WACO-FM as a staff announcer.
 Later in 1963, Ward became the first full-time reporter at KNUZ radio, located in Houston.
 In 1966, he was hired on the spot at KTRK-TV: